-Incidents
+Behaviour Incidents

-- We expect children to listen carefully to instructions in lessons.
-If they persistently do not, we ask them either to move to a place nearer the teacher, or to sit on their own - We expect children to try their best.
-If they do not try, we may ask them to redo a task - If a child is disruptive in class, the teacher reprimands him or her.
-If a child misbehaves repeatedly, we isolate the child from the rest of the class until s/he calms down, and is in a position to work sensibly again with others. - The safety of the children is paramount in all situations.
-If a child's behaviour endangers the safety of others, the class teacher stops the activity and prevents the child from taking part for the rest of that session. - If a child threatens, hurts or bullies another pupil, the class teacher records the incident in the school log and/or Sims system, talks to the Headteacher and she decides what action to take.
+We expect children to listen carefully to instructions in lessons.
+If they persistently do not, we ask them either to move to a place nearer the teacher, or to sit on their own.
+We expect children to try their best.
+If they do not try, we may ask them to redo a task.
+If a child is disruptive in class, the teacher reprimands him or her.
+If a child misbehaves repeatedly, we isolate the child from the rest of the class until s/he calms down, and is in a position to work sensibly again with others.

+The safety of the children is paramount in all situations.
+If a child's behaviour endangers the safety of others, the class teacher stops the activity and prevents the child from taking part for the rest of that session.

+If a child threatens, hurts or bullies another pupil, the staff member records the incident in the school behaviour log and/or Sims system.
+The Headteacher will ultimately decide which action to take.
 If a child repeatedly acts in a way that disrupts or upsets others, the Headteacher contacts the parents/carers of all the children involved in order to discuss the situation and agree a way forward.

 Pupils who behave inappropriately either physically or verbally to one another or to a member of staff will leave the situation to discuss the incident with a member of staff, following the Thrive Approach's 'Vital Relational Functions': attune; validate; contain; and regulate.
 All involved have the opportunity to explain the events, recognise that they are responsible for their own behaviour and consider how best to put things right.
 An apology, with the understanding that this requires determination to avoid repetition of the incident, is usually exchanged.
 This may be verbally or in writing.
 Once this has happened the incident is closed.
-If the incident is more serious it will be logged in the Sims computer behaviour log and the teacher responsible for the children will speak to the parents/ carers of all those concerned.
+If the incident is more serious, it will be logged in the Sims computer behaviour log and the teacher responsible for the children will speak to the parents/ carers of all those concerned.
 Behaviour that causes distress or disrupts other children's learning will not be tolerated.
-If a pattern of disruptive behaviour occurs the school will consult outside agencies e.g., SEND Support Services.
+If a pattern of disruptive behaviour occurs the school will consult outside agencies e.g., Northumberland Inclusive Education Services.
 Further support for the pupil, parents and staff will be put in place.
-If a pupil becomes a danger to him or herself, to pupils, staff or visitors or to property, a short fixed term exclusion from the school will be considered and undertaken if considered the best course of action, in consultation with the Chair of Governors and appropriate outside agencies.
+If a pupil presents a risk to her/himself or others, or to property, positive handling policy procedures may be followed.
+A short, fixed term exclusion from the school may be considered and undertaken if considered the best course of action, in consultation with the Chair of Governors and appropriate outside agencies.